selfup/rust_struct/README.md

 ### Disclaimer

 This is mostly test driven code.
 There are no plans for a CLI or GUI on this repo :P

+### TODO:

+1. Add another bike
+2. Combine both bike positions into a master array
+3. Iterate the array 2 elements at a time and compare
+4. Implement collision detection